3oskil/airbus-ship-detection/README.md

    \text{Dice} = \frac{2 \times \sum (y_{\text{pred}} \times y_{\text{true}}) + \epsilon}{\sum y_{\text{true}} + \sum y_{\text{pred}} + \epsilon}
    ```

+   $`y_{\text{pred}}`$: Predicted segmentation map.
+   $`y_{\text{true}}`$: Ground truth segmentation map.
+   $`\sum`$: Summation over all pixels.
+   $`\epsilon`$: A small constant (e.g., 0.0001) added to avoid division by zero.

 ##### BCE-Dice Loss

 The BCE-Dice loss combines binary cross-entropy (BCE) loss and Dice loss (1 - Dice score) into a single function.
 This hybrid approach leverages the pixel-wise classification capabilities of BCE loss and the global similarity
 measurement of Dice loss, providing a balanced optimization criterion that encourages the model to improve both local
 accuracy and overall shape alignment with the ground truth.
 By summing the BCE loss and the Dice loss, this combined
 loss function helps mitigate the limitations of using either loss individually, promoting better performance in
 segmentation tasks, especially when dealing with imbalanced datasets or irregular object shapes.

 ##### True Positive Rate

 The True Positive Rate (TPR), also known as sensitivity or recall, quantifies the proportion of actual positives (
 true conditions) correctly identified by the model.
 In segmentation models, it measures how well the model identifies
 pixels or regions that genuinely belong to the object of interest.
 The TPR is particularly important in medical image
 analysis or other applications where missing a relevant feature can have significant consequences.
 It is calculated
 by dividing the number of true positive predictions (pixels correctly classified as belonging to the target class) by
 the total number of actual positives in the ground truth.

 ## Getting Started